Cookie Preferences

 Please note that you must be based at a UK research organisation eligible for AHRC funding.
 Learn more about the eligibility of your organisation.

 Applicants should propose research that is collaborative, community-engaged, and scalable.
 Projects must be grounded in arts and humanities disciplines, drawing on methodologies including, but not limited to, design research, ethnography, and visual arts.
 We encourage researchers to work closely with communities, stakeholders and system actors to co-develop interventions that are contextually sensitive and have the potential to be scaled up.
-These interventions could be scaled up to benefit larger populations, influence policy, or be applied to parallel systems.
-The aim is to generate new knowledge and prototypes that not only respond to systemic challenges but also reimagine how systems could function more equitably, sustainably, and creatively.

-• design research and innovation that prototypes and explores products, services, and systems with users
+• design research and innovation that prototypes and explores products, services and systems with users

 • exploration of circular, cyclical, or regenerative business models